awsdocs/aws-codeartifact-user-guide/doc_source/create-vpc-endoint-policy.md

 +  The actions that can be performed\.
 +  The resources that can have actions performed on them\.

- The following example policy specifies that principals in the account 123456789012 can call the `GetAuthorizationToken` API and fetch packages from an CodeArtifact repository\.
+ The following example policy specifies that principals in the account 123456789012 can call the `GetAuthorizationToken` API and fetch packages from a CodeArtifact repository\.

 ```
 {